Learning Ukulele with Curt

 NOTE: I (Curt), think these are a recommendations are a little high, and you can get it a bit lower if your careful, and it's a quality ukulele, with good fret work, and there are no other issues beyond the action.
 However, too low, and you'll loose some volume as you will not be able to strum louder as the strings might buzz.
 It's a fine line and personal choice.

 You might ask, Why doesn't a manufacture ship with low action?.
 Reason is it's a lot easier to lower the action than to raise the action.
-Plus, they have not idea who is going to get the instruments.
+Plus, they have not idea who is going to get their instruments.

 Intonation